Computer Station Nation

 Verdict

-For players under $40: wired mice offer better sensor quality per dollar.
+Under $40: wired mice offer better sensor quality per dollar.
 The Razer DeathAdder V3 wired at $44 has better specs than any wireless option at a similar price.

 Frequently asked questions